John Linnell: Solo work

-Since 1994, Linnell has done some solo work: in that year he released the State Songs EP, which he expanded to a full-length album in 1999.
+Since 1994, Linnell has done some solo work: In that year he released the State Songs EP, which he expanded to a full-length album in 1999.
 The concept of the State Songs project is intentionally misleading: U.S. states feature prominently in the title and chorus of each song, but have very little to do with their actual narratives.
-"Montana", for instance, is about the insane ramblings of somebody who is about to die; "Idaho" explores a famous rock story in which John Lennon, having consumed hallucinogenic drugs, believed he could drive his house; "South Carolina" is about getting rich as a result of a bicycle accident.

 Other side-projects include the limited-release House of Mayors EP in 1996 through the Hello CD of the Month Club and in 1997 a flexi disc of the song "Olive the Other Reindeer" accompanying promotional copies of the children's books, Olive, the Other Reindeer.
-Linnell has also appeared as a guest musician—often as an accordionist—on a number of musical efforts by other artists, including Suzanne Vega's Days of Open Hand and David Byrne's Grown Backwards.
+Linnell has also appeared as a guest musician on a number of musical efforts by other artists.

 Linnell provided the singing voice for the Other Father character in the 2009 film Coraline, for which They Might Be Giants wrote the "Other Father Song", included on the film's soundtrack.

-In 2021, Linnell released a four-song EP containing original songs sung entirely in Latin, titled Roman Songs.
+In 2021, Linnell released a four-song EP containing songs sung entirely in Latin, titled Roman Songs.

-For 2024, he collaborated with Michael Hearst on a cover of the song "Tele-Tele-Telephone" by Wazmo Nariz for Hearst's project, 80 From The 80s.
+In 2024, he collaborated with Michael Hearst on a cover of the song "Tele-Tele-Telephone" by Wazmo Nariz for Hearst's project, 80 From The 80s.

-Personal life
+Marriage

-Linnell married Karen Brown in 1997 and has one son, Henry, who was born in 1998 and appeared as a performer on They Might Be Giants' children's albums Here Come the ABCs and Here Come the 123s, as well as his father's solo album Roman Songs.
+Linnell married Karen Brown in 1997.
+They have one son, Henry, who was born in 1998 and appeared as a performer on They Might Be Giants' children's albums Here Come the ABCs and Here Come the 123s, as well as Roman Songs.